ronrest/domain_and_ec2/README.md

 # How to Link Your Registered Domain Name to your Amazon EC2 project

 So you have built a funky web application.
-You have hosted it on Amazons EC2 server.
+You have hosted it on an Amazon EC2 instance.
 And you have registered a memorable domain name for people to access your website with.
 So.... now what?

-If you feel completely lost about how to get your domain name to point to your server running on EC2, then you are not alone.
+If you feel completely lost about how to get your domain name to point to your EC2 instance, then you are not alone.
 This was confusing and painful journey when I first tried it.
-But, hopefully I can make it much less painful for you.
+But hopefully I can make it much less painful for you.